 CON: You only get one chance to get the layer of glaze right.
 If you try to go back into your glaze to fix a brush mark or a missed spot it will leave a lasting mark.
 This can be devistating if you make a mistake on your 10th or 12th layer of glaze!

-Normally I would try to paint nice smooth lines, but for this video I painted extremely fast so that the paint did not have time to settle into the paper which gave me time to wipe out the animal face, and smooth out the glaze.
+Normally I would try to paint nice smooth lines, but for this video I painted extremely fast so that the paint did not have time to set into the paper which gave me time to wipe out the animal face, and smooth out the glaze.

 This was a fun project to create, but not one I would recommend for a beginner.
 I do recommend trying to layer glazes in the traditional manner shown above, and see how many layers you can do before they turn to mud or show lines.
 If you get really good, your can create 50 layers or more!